Poojitha D. Yapa

 OCEAN_CO2 Modeling the Ecological Impact of CO2 Releases in ocean waters

 OCEAN_CO2 is developed to simulate the ecological impact due to CO2 gas releases from moderate ocean depths.
 It can simulate CO2 releases from a single point, or releases spread over an area (non-point source).
-The model uses multi-species Lagrangian parcels approach to model CO2 in both gas and dissolved gas phases (i.e. the changes in the gas released as well as the changes in the ambient water due to the dissolved gas).
+The model uses multi-specie Lagrangian parcels approach to model CO2 in both gas and dissolved gas phases (i.e. the changes in gas released as well as the changes in the ambient water due to the dissolved gas).
 OCEAN_CO2 calculates dissolved CO2 concentration, pH, and TCO2 in water.
-Model results comparisons are done with data from natural CO2 releases in Kagoshima Bay, Japan and they are reasonably good.
+Model results have been compared with the data from natural CO2 releases in Kagoshima Bay, Japan and they are very good.

 SPEED (Sediment Plume and Environmental Effect from Deep-sea Mining)

 COMBOS3D (Three-Dimensional Comprehensive Oil Spill Model for Surface and Underwater spills)

 This is a three-dimensional model that can simulate surface water oil spills or oil spills that originate as jets or plumes underwater.
 COMBOS3D model can simulate fate and transport of oil after a spill.
 It considers the following processes: Advection, Horizontal Diffusion, Spreading, Vertical mixing (3-D Dispersion in water column), Evaporation, and Dissolution.
 It can also simulate the behavior of oil gas mixtures from under water.
 The model has been extensively tested against available data.
 The comparisons between the model simulations and experiments were excellent, and can be found in Zheng and Yapa (1998) and Yapa et al. (1999).

 DEPOSE (A Model for simulating Dissolution, Evaporation, Photo-Oxidation, Sedimentation, and Emulsification after an oil spill)